pluggableai/fanmeter-readme/README-reactnative.md

     npm run ios
     ```

 **NOTE**: FCM via APNs **does not work on iOS Simulators**.
 To receive messages & notifications a real device is required.
 The same is recommended for Android.
-Also, for iOS, React-Native-Firebase uses `use_frameworks`, which has compatibility issues with Flipper, Hermes, and Fabric.

 **NOTE 2**: In iOS foreground notification are not displayed.
 If it is needed you can use a package for local notifications.